Sunday, June 30, 2024

 New Adventures in Space Opera first caught my eye due to the sheer number of excellent contributors that I was already at least somewhat familiar with.
 Even with this excitement, I tend to go into anthologies with below average expectations as I can often run into as many duds as I do excellent stories.
 This book surprised me by how solid it was across the board.
 Even the stories that genre-wise were not my cup of tea, were still well written enough to be entertaining.
 Some of the authors I already enjoyed brought their A-Game, but I was also introduced to a few others whose work I will be seeking out after having read this anthology.

 As Jonathan Strahan discusses in the intro, the definition of what constitutes the "space opera" genre, like pretty much all scifi and fantasy, is debated.
 Though, there is often a common thread and that is that some see it as a lesser form of science fiction.
-I will never understand why a bunch of legit nerds like us scifi fans ever think anything we like is cooler than anything else is silly to me, but it is human nature I suppose.
+A bunch of legit nerds like us scifi fans pretending anything we like is cooler than anything else is silly to me, but it is human nature I suppose.
 This anthology has a wide range of styles and subgenres well complemented by its talented authors, making it difficult for anyone to argue that space opera is lesser in any way.

 Representation in the book was also above average with many stories surrounding characters of demographics and nationalities that we don't often see centered in English language scifi.
 This was also a great pride month read.
 If you're familiar with many of the authors, you may already know that.
 If not, then I will tell you that many of these stories are wonderfully gay and spectacularly queer.
 I also tend to go into anthologies expecting otherwise, but since I was familiar with some of the authors, I knew they'd deliver.